Supreme leader urges Larijani to apply “quick and easy justice” in his new role.

-The June 12 election returned Ahmadinejad to power for a second term, but the opposition insists the vote was rigged.
+The June election returned Mahmoud Ahmadinejad, the country’s president, to power, but the opposition insists the vote was rigged.

-Mir Hossein Mousavi, a reformist presidential candidate, and Mehdi Karroubi, another opposition candidate, led protests in the wake of the election, sparking a major crackdown by the police and the detention of hundreds of people.
+Mir Hossein Mousavi, a reformist presidential candidate in the elections, and Mehdi Karroubi, another opposition candidate, led protests in the wake of the elections, sparking a major crackdown by the police and the detention of hundreds of people.